Nearly a year after fire, Tesla Science Center determined to renovate

 Much of the damage from a fire last November during renovations at the Tesla Science Center at Wardenclyffe remains untouched, and an ambitious plan for the history-laden Shoreham laboratory's future as an East End generator of educational opportunities and tourism dollars so far remains unfulfilled.

-The fire ravaged the 10,000-square-foot historic brick structure built in 1901, including the building's roof, chimney and dome-like cupola, with total damage of more than $3 million, according to a Newsday article on the Nov.
-21, 2023, blaze.
+The Nov.
+21, 2023, fire ravaged the 10,000-square-foot historic brick structure built in 1901, including the building's roof, chimney and dome-like cupola, with total damage of more than $3 million, Newsday has reported.

 Potential fire causes